-The board of directors set April 19, 2021 as the record date for the meeting.
+The board of directors set April 18, 2022 as the record date for the meeting.
 This means that owners of FNF's common stock at the close of business on that date are entitled to:

-- Receive notice of the meeting; and - Vote at the meeting and any adjournments or postponements of the meeting.
+- · Receive notice of the meeting; and - Vote at the meeting and any adjournments or postponements of the meeting.

-All shareholders are cordially invited to attend the annual meeting.
-Even if you plan to attend the annual meeting virtually, please read these proxy materials and cast your vote on the matters that will be presented at the annual meeting.
+All shareholders are cordially invited to attend the virtual annual meeting.
+Please read these proxy materials and cast your vote on the matters that will be presented at the annual meeting.

-You may vote your shares through the Internet, by telephone, or by mailing the enclosed proxy card.
-Instructions for our registered shareholders are described under the question "How do I vote?" on page 2 of the proxy statement.
+You may vote your shares through the Internet, by telephone, or by mailing your proxy card.
+Instructions for our registered shareholders are described under the question "How do I vote?" on page 3 of the proxy statement.

-Sincerely,
+Sincerely.